aggrawal-ankur/gitbook/content/docs/processes/processes.md

 It gives us lead to the next thing, `execve`.

-### What is execve?
+### Update The Process Image

+Imagine millions of processes inside a single RAM (or a bunch of RAM if you are rich), with all demanding various services constantly.
+  - That's why an abstraction called virtual address space (VAS) exist to streamline that chaos.

+A process image is the runtime representation of a binary in the virtual address space after it has been loaded into memory (RAM) by the OS for execution.

+As we know it already, binaries follow ELF format on Linux, which is a specification that standardize the format for executables on Linux so that they can be easily loaded in the memory.

+---

+After forking(cloning) the current process, the process image in the cloned process needs to be changed.
+This is done by `execve`.

-It is a syscall which executes a binary passed to it as an argument.
+`execve` is a syscall which executes a binary passed to it as an argument.
 It does that by replacing the process image of the current process (not the child process, the current process) with the new binary, effectively running a different program without creating a new process.

 - `execve` is designed to be paired with `fork()` in order to fit Linux hierarchical process structure.
+- First we fork the current process, then we run execve on it so that it can undergo a process image replacement.

 This is the signature of the `execve` syscall:
 ```c